 Nature, flora, and fauna in a thousand facets.
 Culture.
 Travel back through 200 years of eventful tourism history at the historical Giessbach residential hotel.

-The restaurant Le Tapis Rouge has been awarded 14 Gault Millau points.
+The restaurant Le Tapis Rouge is awarded 14 Gault Millau points.

 Elegance meets spectacular vistas: 25 square metres of private terrace belonging to the Giessbach Suite offers a breathtaking and unforgettable view of the Giessbach Falls and Lake Brienz.
 Invigorating mountain air, sunsets for romantics and existentialists alike.
 To the left, a waterfall, sometimes murmuring, sometimes roaring, a constant reminder of what Nature means.